All Features

 In the Quantity Change Event window that appears, enter the date the Items were/will be removed, the amount that were removed (should be a negative integer).
 You won’t need to include a Cost when removing Items.
 You can use a Quantity Change Event to remove all or just some of the Quantity that you own.

-While it may seem a little complicated to create this whole new event to get rid of Items, the whole point is to keep track of what you have when you have it.
-So if you need to remove an Item that was rented on an Order last week, we don’t want the whole Item to just disappear.
+While it may seem a little complicated to create this whole new event to get rid of Items, this process is necessary to keep track of what you have when you have it.
+So, if you need to remove an Item that was rented on an Order last week, we don’t want the whole Item to just disappear.
 Instead, we want to keep a record that you had it but now you don’t.

 2. Editing and Deleting Quantity Change Events

 If you’ve made a mistake when entering a Quantity Change Event, you may Delete or Edit it.
-Use the Delete or Editing functions only if you want to entirely delete any record of the Item’s existence.
+You should only ever use the Delete function if you want to entirely delete any record of the Item’s existence.
+The Editing function should only be used to fix a mistake.

 To Delete or Edit a Quantity Change Event, select the Item you need to modify.